koobind/koobind/docs/installation.md

 > The `cluster-admin` ClusterRole was defined at the cluster creation in our case.
 May be, depending of your configuration, you will need to adapt this.

-Now, our `admin` user should be able to do everything on this cluster:
+Now, our `admin` user should be able to do everything on this cluster (Provided it will logout/login to refresh its status):

 ```
 $ export KUBECONFIG=/etc/koobind/kubeconfig
 $ kubectl koo logout
 Bye!

 $ kubectl get pods --all-namespaces
 Login:admin
 Password: